Work in Canada

 The Express Entry system is a great way to immigrate to Canada as it fast tracks the process and does not require a job offer.
 Applicants are ranked according to factors such as age, education, and work experience, to name a few, and will need a minimum Comprehensive Ranking System (CRS) score of 67 out of a possible 100.
 If eligible, applicants will be entered into a draw pool, of which the highest-ranking candidates will be selected to receive Invitations to Apply (ITAs) for permanent residence in Canada.

 The Provincial Nominee Program (PNP) is for those who may not qualify for the Express Entry System however have an occupation that is in demand in Canada, a valid job offer, and wants to live in Canada.
 The best part about this program is that candidates are given 600 extra points to add to their CRS score, giving them a leg up in the application process.

 For more information on immigrating to Canada as a general farm worker visit our blog here.

 How We Can Help

-The immigration process can be both complex and confusing.
+Immigrating to Canada as a cannabis farmer can be both complex and confusing.
 But by using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only optimize your chances of success in the visa application process, but you will receive expert immigration advice on which program category or stream is best for your specific needs.
-Our RCICs are registered with the ICCRC and are legally permitted to assist you by evaluating your eligibility, reviewing all documentation and submitting it to the Canadian government on your behalf.
+Our RCICs are registered with the ICCRC and are legally permitted to assist you by evaluating your eligibility, reviewing all documentation, and submitting it to the Canadian government on your behalf.
 Don't risk your chances of living your Canadian dream.
 Let us make sure that all forms are completed correctly and sent in on time.

 Put your green thumb to good use and let the high times roll in one of the world’s most lucrative cannabis industry.
 Simply fill out our application form to receive your eligibility assessment today.
 Immigrating to Canada has never been so simple.